RyzenMe/NGID/draft-ma-cats-ngid.md

 Digits 18-32: Longitude position (can represent longitude information from 0 to 32767 with an accuracy of 180/32767 degrees)

+## 8-bit NGID Expand Altitude(Optional)

+The first digit is used to indicate the positive or negative altitude (0 represents a negative value, 1 represents a positive value).

+The 2nd to 8th digits are used to indicate the magnitude of altitude.

+If the altitude is negative, set the first digit to 0; If positive, set to 1.

+Divide the absolute value of altitude by 20 meters (new step value), then convert the result to binary form and store it in bits 2-8.

 #  Encoding and decoding process

 ## NGID encoding steps